 When you set up multiple monitoring environments:

-There are several reasons people choose to create separate monitoring environments.
+Common reasons to create separate monitoring environments:

 How you set up different monitoring environments depends on whether you use Dynatrace Managed or Dynatrace for Government.

-| Deployment type | How set up different monitoring environments |
+| Deployment type | How to set up different monitoring environments |

 |---|---|

-| Dynatrace Managed | You can use the Cluster Management Console.
+Dynatrace Managed | You can use the Cluster Management Console.
 For details, see Manage your monitoring environments. |

-| Dynatrace for Government | Contact your Dynatrace representative. |
+Dynatrace for Government | Contact your Dynatrace representative. |

 In some scenarios, however, you might need to connect your environments.
 For example: